 Source: I changed coffee pots and had plenty left over that I just started to grab

 Who would have ever thought you needed a coffee filter to eat BBQ?
-Well, the last time I was eating BBQ I got so fed up with my paper napkin sticking to my fingers I decided to go to war with the sticky BBQ sauce and found that using a paper coffee filter worked great to use as a BBQ Rib/Bone HOLDER while I ate.
-I didn't use it like a napkin but as a holder.
+Well, the last time I was eating BBQ I got so fed up with my paper napkin sticking to my fingers I decided to go to war with the sticky BBQ sauce and found that using a paper coffee filter worked great.

 Use for coffee filters, other than making coffee.